EwanDebove/BlockchainProgrammingERC721/README.md

 Token contract from open zeppelin

+To Do :

+		modify declare function;
+		use old declare to create baby;

-To Do : ask for breeding;
+		ask for breeding;
 		agree to breed;
 		ask to fight;
 		agree to fight;
 		auction system;

 		look at stats of citizens and other people's citizens;